Human Resource And Management

 Introduction

 “The Structural Transformation of the Public Sphere” by Jurgen Habermas is an immensely influential and rich book that has greatly impacted various disciplines in the field of social sciences (Kellner, 2000).
 The book has also led to very detailed and constructive discussions on liberal democracy, public life, and civil society.
-For Habermas, in the seventeenth and eighteenth centuries, the public sphere of the bourgeois was a platform to criticize the policies of the authorities and held them responsible for their political actions (Garnham, 2007).
-This platform was established on the principle of publicness which allowed individuals to share their personal opinions that would later evolve into public opinions after the public debate (Livingstone and Lunt, 1994).
+For Habermas, in the seventeenth and eighteenth centuries, the public sphere of the bourgeois was a platform to criticize the policies of the authorities and hold them responsible for their political actions (Garnham, 2007).
+This platform was established on the principle of publicness, which allowed individuals to share their personal opinions, which would later evolve into public opinions after the public debate (Livingstone and Lunt, 1994).

-However, there is enough criticism of Habermas’s ideas of the public sphere which some socialists have regarded as an idealization.
-But as noted by Livingstone and Lunt, (1994), Habermas, account of the public sphere is very important to address the failure of Marxist critical theory in differentiating the state and societal forums which led to the hegemonic and coercive role of the state in regulating broadcasting (Verstraeten, 1996).
-Moreover, as we will discuss, Habermas’ concepts of the public sphere have great importance in today’s, modern media as well.
+However, there is enough criticism of Habermas’s ideas of the public sphere, which some socialists have regarded as an idealization.
+But as noted by Livingstone and Lunt (1994), Habermas, an account of the public sphere, is very important in addressing the failure of Marxist critical theory in differentiating the state and societal forums, which led to the hegemonic and coercive role of the state in regulating broadcasting (Verstraeten, 1996).
+Moreover, as we will discuss, Habermas’ concepts of the public sphere are of great importance in today’s modern media.

-The new tools and mediums of mass communication have introduced new dimensions to public spheres and consequently, their scope is now being discussed by philosophers, political thinkers, and sociologists.
+The new tools and mediums of mass communication have introduced new dimensions to public spheres, and consequently, their scope is now being discussed by philosophers, political thinkers, and sociologists.
 For example, going beyond the primary definition of Habermas, Kellner, (2000), conceived the public sphere as a place of political struggle, discussion, information, contestation, organizations of broadcasting media, cyberspaces, and physical interactions.
-He further stated that the new technologies of multimedia require further improvement of the existing ideas about the public sphere and notions of the critical and public intellectual.
-In this regard, the following essay critically analyses the specific elements of the public sphere that can be applied to modern mass media along with the certain factors that resist the effective application of these concepts.
+He further stated that the new multimedia technologies require further improvement of the existing ideas about the public sphere and notions of the critical and public intellectual.
+In this regard, the following essay critically analyses the specific elements of the public sphere that can be applied to modern mass media, along with certain factors that resist the effective application of these concepts.

 Public Sphere and Modern Mass Media